St. Joseph's College Annual Greater New York Regional

 Grading System:

-1. The contest will consist of six problems.
-Although
+1. The contest will consist of a set of problems.

-some problems are more difficult than others, from a grading viewpoint
+Although some problems are more difficult than others, from a grading

-for any set of valid inputs, it produces the correct output.
-The input
+if for any set of valid inputs, it produces the correct output.
+The

-data set used by the judges to test the program will be different from
+input data set used by the judges to test the program will be different

-the number of correct solution they submit to the judges.
-The team that
+by the number of correct solution they submit to the judges.
+The team

-submits the greatest number of correct solutions will be the winner of
+that submits the greatest number of correct solutions will be the winner

 6. In the case of ties, the team with the lowest